Shailesh1808/GenScan/docs/source/garak.generators.nvcf.rst

       model_type: nvcf.NvcfChat
       model_name: 341da0d0-aa68-4c4f-89b5-fc39286de6a1

-The ``nvcf`` generator uses the standard garak generator mechanism for ``max_tokens``, which is why this value is set at generator-level rather than as a key-value pair in ``extra_params``.
+The ``nvcf`` generator uses the standard genscan generator mechanism for ``max_tokens``, which is why this value is set at generator-level rather than as a key-value pair in ``extra_params``.